Seif-Sallam/RIG/README.md

 RISC In Graphics.

 A RISC-V simulator and editor, that can run RISC-V assembly code and generate many useful formats for the file.
+It will also contain system calls that will create a graphics window, and you can manipulate its pixels with system calls.

 ## Supported Specifications: